s0l0ist/node-seal/README.md

 ### Relinearize

 Relinearization is needed to help extend the number of evaluations on a cipherText.
 Too many evaluations will not decrypt correctly.
-This method is most useful after multiplication.
+This method is most useful after multiplication, but it is *not* the same as bootstrapping.

 ```